 Co-Director, ESL STEM Success Grant

-(U.S. Dpt. of Ed, Office of English Language Acquisition)
+(U.S. Dept. of Education, Office of English Language Acquisition)

 Areas of Expertise:

-Lems was a Fulbright Scholar in Algeria, and is currently an English Language Specialist with the U.S. State Department.
+Lems was a Fulbright Scholar teaching teachers in Algeria, and is currently an English Language Specialist with the U.S. State Department.
 In that capacity, she worked with teachers of English in 2012 in Chile.

 Ed.D., Reading and Language, National Louis University

 M.A., Teaching English as a Second Language, University of Illinois at Urbana/Champaign

 M.A., West Asian Studies, University of Illinois at Urbana/Champaign

 A.B., English/creative writing, Secondary Teaching certificate in English, University of Michigan